MIRACLE-Center/High-Resolution-Chest-X-ray-Bone-Suppression/README.md

 ## Get started
 There three steps of our work: 1. cycleganxray2gradient, 2.
 Pytorch-UNet-master_trainbonemask and 3. histogram_match.

-Please download our whole project code [HERE](https://pages.github.com/) (including weight, test imges) instead of the code in this github.
+Please download our whole project code [HERE](https://pan.baidu.com/s/11EPABb1r_8CXY0p-9zE7kQ) code: 8ltf (including weight, test imges) instead of the code in this github.

+Pleas feel free to contact me if you have any problem: han.li[at]miracle.ict.ac.cn / 137412918[at]qq.com

 ### Step1: cycleganxray2gradient
 ```